 - 2 tablespoons white granulated sugar

-The evaporated milk formula and rice milk are not a substitute for commercial grade formulas or breastmilk, as they do not include additional vitamin supplements needed to ensure long lasting health in your baby.
+The evaporated milk formula and rice milk are not a substitute for commercial-grade formulas or breastmilk, as they do not include additional vitamin supplements needed to ensure long-lasting health in your baby.
+If you need to use this formula for longer than a few days, please know your baby will require vitamin drops be added.
 You should always consult your physician about your child's dietary needs.

 - Eighteen-month Follow-Up of Infants Fed Evaporated Milk Formula: This 1999 study found that infants fed exclusively evaporated milk formula lacked needed vitamins.

 - Is Homemade Baby Formula Safe?: The American Academy of Pediatrics (AAP) does not recommend homemade baby formula.
 Remember, these recipes are only intended for short-term emergencies.